wodby/docs/product/faq.md

 # FAQ

 <span id="team-plan"></span>
-### Why does the team plan starts with 10 instances minimum?
+### Why does the team plan starts from $50

-When people use Wodby in production they expect a certain level of support which we can't provide for less than $50/mo.
+The team plan starts with 10 instances minimum.
+And here is why – when people use Wodby in production they expect a certain level of support which we can't provide for less than $50/mo.
 On the other hand we don't want to provide poor customers service.

 Quality over quantity.